RednibCoding/PyLex/README.md

         "mlCommentEnd": "*/",
     }
 ```
 Note:
-        - symbols must be seperated by spaces
+* symbols must be seperated by spaces
-        - punctuation and stringSymbols may only consist of one character eg. '"' or ";"
+* punctuation and stringSymbols may only consist of one character eg. '"' or ";"
-        - all comments (slComment, mlCommentStart, mlCommentEnd) may contain only one symbol
+* all comments (slComment, mlCommentStart, mlCommentEnd) may contain only one symbol
   (Having more than one symbol representing a comment wouldn't make that much sense, wouldn't it?)
   Usually a programming language has 3 comment tokens:
-            - A symbol for single line comments eg. //  (slComment)
+  * A symbol for single line comments (slComment): __//__
-            - A symbol for multi line comment start eg. /*  (mlCommentStart)
+  * A symbol for multi line comment start (mlCommentStart): __/*__
-            - A symbol for multi line comment end eg */  (mlCommentEnd)
+  * A symbol for multi line comment end (mlCommentEnd): __*/__

 See: run_me.py to see how to run the lexer.